Pendo Pricing and Plan Breakdown (2025) + More Cost-Effective Alternative

 - Cross-app analytics: Larger teams benefit from cross-app executive dashboards, giving them a holistic view of engagement across multiple products.

-However, while Pendo is great for feature and digital adoption, users have reported challenges with reporting accuracy and customization.
+Despite Pendo’s strengths in feature adoption, users consistently experience challenges with reporting accuracy and customization.

 - Steep learning curve: Setting up event tracking and guides can take time, and some teams struggle with manual tagging and data extraction.